 WAYNE JOHNSTON is the author of The Story of Bobby O’Malley, winner of the WH Smith/Books in Canada First Novel Award.
 Baltimore’s Mansion won the inaugural Charles Taylor Prize for literary non-fiction.
 The Colony of Unrequited Dreams was nominated for sixteen awards including the Scotiabank Giller Prize and the Governor General’s Literary Award for Fiction, and was a Canada Reads finalist defended by Justin Trudeau.
 Johnston’s most recent novel, First Snow, Last Light, was longlisted for the IMPAC Dublin prize.
 (NEWFOUNDLAND)

 Hal Wake has been engaged with the literary community in Canada for more than 30 years.
 He has hosted or moderated hundreds of literary events at festivals around the world and was the artistic director of the Vancouver Writers Fest for twelve years.
-Currently he is the Chair of the Canada 2020 Literary Program Committee for the Frankfort international Book Fair.
+Most recently he was the Chair of the Canada 2020 Literary Program Committee for the Frankfurt international Book Fair.